crcdng/smart_contract_101_archetype/Readme.md

 https://better-call.dev/ghostnet/KT1P43L56ADABdf4xHq2KdF1nK6n7irXn5Sq/operations

-This gives us a lot of information about the contract we just deployed.
-Let's check that the creator is the address of the account.
-Then, select 'Interact', and call the entry points of the smart contract.
-Convine yourself that it works as expected.
+This tool provides lot of information about the contract we just deployed.
+Let's first check that the creator is the address of our admin account.
+Then we want to see if it works as expected.
+Keep this tab open in your Webbrowser.

+For this will create a second account using the Kukai wallet. *Remember that all accounts we create in this workshop are trow-away accounts, for coding and testing on Ghostnet and nothing else.*

+Go to https://ghostnet.kukai.app/new-wallet and follow the instructions.
+Then find the button to copy the address of the wallet.
+Keep this tab also open.

+In order to function correctly, this account should also get some (fake) tez.
+Go to https://faucet.ghostnet.teztnets.xyz/, paste the address copied in the last step into the textfield and click 'Request 100 tez'.
+Wait a little.

+Then, back in the 'better-call.dev' tool, select 'Interact' from the menu, then under 'Entrypoints' select 'increment', enter the number 1 into the 'increment' field and click 'Execute' to call the entry point of the smart contract.
+You will see a menu with some choices.
+Select 'Wallet'.

+You will see 'Awaiting confirmation in Kukai Wallet'.
+Change to the tab with Kukai and confirm.
+You have to enter the password you created for the encrypted keystore file while setting up the wallet.

+Now go back to 'better-call.dev'.
+If everything goes well, you see 'The transaction has successfully been broadcasted to the network.'
+Switch to the 'Storage' tab and you see the increased value in the contract.

+Congrats!

-Congrats: you have...
+You have...

-* learned to install the necessary tools for smart contract development
+* learned to install the necessary tools for Tezos smart contract development
-* ran the compiler and inpected the generated code
+* created a smart contract with Archetype and inpected the generated code
 * deployed your first smart contract to the Ghostnet and tested it.

 ---

 This repository is part of an onging effort to support Tezos developers and encourage artists who want to learn about creative (blockchain) coding that started during [hicathon](https://hicathon.xyz/).
 Published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).